Contact PHA :

 Reporting and Outbreak Management

-• If possible, maintain control measures for 72 hours after the last symptoms in the last case disappear to prevent recurrence.
-Before re-opening, the ward to new admissions, it must be thoroughly cleaned and disinfected, and all beds and curtains changed .
+• To prevent reoccurrence, ensure that infection control measures are maintained for 72 hours after the symptoms disappear in the last case.
+Before re-opening, the ward must be thoroughly cleaned and disinfected for new admissions, and all beds and curtains must be replaced.